5 from 1 vote

 PRO TIPS

-If you tried this Perfect Roasted Potatoes Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!
+If you tried this Crispy Roasted Potatoes Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!

 Perfect Crispy Roasted Potatoes (EXTRA CRISPY!)